Vancouver CelticFest is a Celtic festival over St. Patrick’s Day week that usually includes concerts, whisky tastings, live music and street parties.

-- Sunday, March 8th, 2020 – accordionist and fiddler Sharon Shannon performs at the Rogue Folk Club at Mel Lehan Hall at St. James Community Square at 3214 West 10th Avenue in Vancouver.
+- Sunday, March 8th, 2020 – accordionist and fiddler Sharon Shannon was going to perform at the Rogue Folk Club at Mel Lehan Hall in Vancouver.
 Tickets cost $45.

-- Friday, March 13th, 2020 – CelticFest Vancouver Ceilidh takes place at the Hellenic Community Centre at 4500 Arbutus Street in Vancouver.
-Performers at the event include the Eire Born Irish Dance Company, BC Regiment Irish Pipes & Drums and the band Blackthorn.
+- Friday, March 13th, 2020 – CelticFest Vancouver Ceilidh as going to take place at the Hellenic Community Centre in Vancouver.
+Performers at the event in a typical year include the Eire Born Irish Dance Company, BC Regiment Irish Pipes & Drums and the band Blackthorn.
 Tickets cost $25 for adults and $20 for seniors and students (plus online fees).
-Children are free but must be accompanied by an adult.

-- Saturday, March 14th, 2020 – the Vancouver Welsh Men’s Choir performs at Christ Church Cathedral at 690 Burrard Street in downtown Vancouver.
+- Saturday, March 14th, 2020 – the Vancouver Welsh Men’s Choir was going to perform at Christ Church Cathedral at 690 Burrard Street in downtown Vancouver.
 Tickets cost $15 for students, $32 for regular adult tickets and $40 for premium seats.
-(CANCELLED)

 - Sunday, March 15th, 2020

-- The St. Patrick’s Day Family Event takes place in the plaza outside the Vancouver Art Gallery.
-Activities include live entertainment, music, dancing, child-friendly activities and food vendors.
-(CANCELLED)
+- The St. Patrick’s Day Family Event would have taken place in the plaza outside the Vancouver Art Gallery.
+Activities were going to include live entertainment, music, dancing, child-friendly activities and food vendors.

-- The Irish band Dervish performs at the Kay Meek Arts Centre at 1700 Mathers Avenue in West Vancouver.
+- The Irish band Dervish was going to perform at the Kay Meek Arts Centre in West Vancouver.
 Tickets cost $49 for adults, $47 for seniors and $29 for students.
-(POSTPONED)

-- Sunday, March 22nd, 2020 – the Irish band Altan performs at the Rogue Folk Club at Mel Lehan Hall at St. James Community Square at 3214 West 10th Avenue in Vancouver.
+- Sunday, March 22nd, 2020 – the Irish band Altan was going to perform at the Rogue Folk Club at Mel Lehan Hall at St. James Community Square in Vancouver.
 Tickets cost $45.
-(POSTPONED)

-- Friday, March 27th, 2020 – the Celtic Tenors and Vancouver Symphony Orchestra perform at the Orpheum Theatre at 601 Smithe Street in downtown Vancouver.
+- Friday, March 27th, 2020 – the Celtic Tenors and Vancouver Symphony Orchestra would have performed at the Orpheum Theatre.
 Tickets cost between about $16 and $95 (plus fees).
-(CANCELLED)

-- Saturday, March 28th, 2020 – the Celtic Tenors and Vancouver Symphony Orchestra perform for a second night at the Orpheum Theatre.
+- Saturday, March 28th, 2020 – the Celtic Tenors and Vancouver Symphony Orchestra were going to perform for a second night at the Orpheum Theatre.
 Tickets cost between about $16 and $95 (plus fees).
-(CANCELLED)